Mental Health Facilities Jefferson County, AL

 Cpm Outpatient Clinic Sparks Center

-Cpm Outpatient Clinic Sparks Center is a mental health center in Jefferson County, Alabama, located at 1720 7th Avenue South, 9th Floor, 35233 zip code.
-Cpm Outpatient Clinic Sparks Center provides outpatient treatment.
-Cpm Outpatient Clinic Sparks Center offers group therapy, individual psychotherapy and behavior modification to young adults, adults and seniors 65 or older.
-More services available at Cpm Outpatient Clinic Sparks Center include family psychoeducation and education services.
+Cpm Outpatient Clinic Sparks Center is a mental health clinic in Jefferson County, Alabama, located at 1720 7th Avenue South, 9th Floor, 35233 zip code.
+Cpm Outpatient Clinic Sparks Center offers outpatient treatment.
+Cpm Outpatient Clinic Sparks Center provides individual psychotherapy, group therapy and trauma therapy to young adults, adults and seniors 65 or older.
+Some other services provided by Cpm Outpatient Clinic Sparks Center include education services and family psychoeducation.

 Gateway

-Gateway is a mental health treatment center in Jefferson County, AL, located at 1401 20th Street South, 35205 zip code area.
+Gateway is a mental health facility in Jefferson County, AL, located at 1401 20th Street South, 35205.
 Gateway provides outpatient treatment.
-Gateway offers dialectical behavior therapy, individual psychotherapy and activity therapy to children / adolescents, seniors 65 or older and adults.
-Additional services at Gateway consist of suicide prevention services, therapeutic foster care and family psychoeducation.
+Gateway provides couples/family therapy, individual psychotherapy and psychotropic medication to adults, children / adolescents and young adults.
+Some other services available at Gateway include suicide prevention services, therapeutic foster care and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Jefferson County, AL